Super-Protocol/docs/docs/developers/CLI_commands/offers/slots/update-slot.md

 ## Example

-The following command updates the slot (ID 47) in the offer (ID 39) using the information in the file `offer-slot.json` in the SPCTL directory:
+The following command updates the slot with ID 47 in the offer with ID 39 using the information in the file `offer-slot.json` in the SPCTL directory:

 ```
 ./spctl offers update-slot value --offer 39 --slot 47 --path ./offer-slot.json